gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 **Additional MAMP Setup Options**

-If you would prefer to only need to enter 'http://localhost' in your Web Browser to access your MAMP htdocs directory listing, then do the following:
+If you would prefer, you only need to enter ‘http://localhost’ in your Web Browser to access your MAMP htdocs directory listing, then do the following:

 1. Launch the MAMP application.
 If MAMP is already running, press the 'Stop Servers' button
 2. Press the MAMP 'Preferences' button (see Figure 1)